csarrazi/CsaGuzzleBundle/src/Resources/doc/available_subscribers.md

 The `cache` subscriber's objective is to provide a very simple cache, in order to cache Guzzle responses.

-Even though only a [doctrine/cache](https://github.com/doctrine/cache) implementation is provided, the subscriber is agnostic.
+Even though only a [doctrine/cache](https://github.com/doctrine/cache) adapter is provided (`Csa\Bundle\GuzzleBundle\GuzzleHttp\Cache\DoctrineAdapter`), the subscriber is agnostic.
 If you wish to use your own cache implementation with the `cache` subscriber, you simply need to implement `Csa\Bundle\GuzzleBundle\GuzzleHttp\Cache\StorageAdapterInterface`, and you're set!

 This subscriber can be configured with the following configuration: